lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 # Building and Running

-Now that we have walked through the code and learned what it will do, it is time to build the application and see it in action.
+Now that we have looked at the code and understand how the program works, let us compile and run to see it in action.
+To do that, two ways are covered in the following sections: 1) Command line using "make" and 2) using Intel® System Studio (ISS).
+Both ways do the same things, so choose according to your preference.

+## Command Line using Make

+The following covers how to build and run from the command line using "make".

-## Build
+### Build

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal (such as xterm) or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 2: